drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Same Stereochemistry in the two Structures

-Subsequent studies showed that the absolute configuration of the carboxy group was, in fact, &alpha; and therefore identical with the one in penicillins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/same-stereochemistry-two-structures-5890dd79'><i class='fa fa-play' aria-hidden='true'></i></button>Subsequent studies showed that the absolute configuration of the carboxy group was, in fact, &alpha; and therefore identical with the one in penicillins.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/betam_12_2_2_1.png){: loading=lazy }
 #### Inactivity not due to a Wrong Stereochemistry

-The biological inactivity was then attributed to a difference in the stability of the &beta;-lactam ring and not to a "wrong" carboxy configuration.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/inactivity-not-due-to-wrong-stereochemistry-e1a2647c'><i class='fa fa-play' aria-hidden='true'></i></button>The biological inactivity was then attributed to a difference in the stability of the &beta;-lactam ring and not to a "wrong" carboxy configuration.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/betam_12_2_3_1.png){: loading=lazy }
 ### Attempts Towards a Geometrical Interpretation

-New attempts were made by analyzing the geometrical properties and were carried out with X-ray studies.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/attempts-towards-geometrical-interpretation-74bb6146'><i class='fa fa-play' aria-hidden='true'></i></button>New attempts were made by analyzing the geometrical properties and were carried out with X-ray studies.
 The 3D comparison of active penicillins, &Delta;<sup>3</sup> and &Delta;<sup>2</sup> cephalosporins was expected to reveal obvious similarities between the active compounds, penicillin and &Delta;<sup>3</sup> cephalopsorin.
 Surprisingly it showed that penicillin more closely resembled the inactive &Delta;<sup>2</sup> cephalosporin.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer